RedisLabs/engineering-blog/content/posts/redis-modules-into-arm-land-part1.md

 - Get a microSD Card: 64GB, Class 10, anything comparable (that is, at the same price level) to Samsung EVO or SanDisk Ultra will do.
 - Download the OS [image](http://cdimage.ubuntu.com/releases/19.04/release/ubuntu-19.04-preinstalled-server-arm64+raspi3.img.xz) (typically .img or .raw format, archived) and extract it.
 While it is possible to install from an .iso file, using .img images is much more straightforward and therefore recommended.
 - Write it to a microSD card with a tool like [Balena Etcher](https://www.balena.io/etcher/) (it's available for all platforms, I personally use [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/)).
-In order to write, you should use the build-in microSD reader in your laptop or get an external one with a USB interface.
+In order to write, you should use the built-in microSD reader in your laptop or get an external one with a USB interface.
 - Insert the microSD into the RPi and power the device on.
 - Username/password: ubuntu/ubuntu